-Although cruising the ocean is incredible and offers many great experiences, river cruising allows you to witness epic sights and offers you unique travel flexibility.
-Before deciding what type of trip you want to go on, ask yourself if you’d like to relax on a world-class cruise boat or get your feet dirty exploring exotic lands, foreign cities, and quaint villages.
-Also, if you plan on traveling in-country, a river cruise may be a good option to take you to your destination.
+While ocean cruises offer many great experiences, river cruising allows you to witness epic tourist sights, giving you a close-up look of some of the best places in the world….And river cruising offers you unique travel flexibility.
+Before deciding what type of trip you want to go on, ask yourself if you’d like to relax on a world-class cruise boat (we can definitely accommodate!) or if you’d like to explore exotic lands, foreign cities, and quaint villages close up.
+Both types offer unique advantages.
+But if you plan on traveling in-country, a river cruise might just be the best option to take you to your destination.

 Top cruise destinations: Includes the Danube river, the Rhine, the Moselle, the Main, the Seine, the Douro, the Mekong, and the Chobe.